jgraichen/attribute_ext/README.md

 Examples:

+Never allow mass assignment for atribute.

+	class User < ActiveRecord::Base
+	  safe_attributes :attribute
+	end

-'login', 'admin' and 'status' can only be mass assigned if current is an admin.
+Attributes 'login', 'admin' and 'status' can only be mass assigned if current user is an admin.

 	class User < ActiveRecord::Base
 	  safe_attributes :login, :admin, :status, :if => Proc.new { User.current.admin? }